Eligibility assessment process - Economics and Institutions (MS)

 d) Certification of skills in English at Level C1 of the Common European Framework of Reference for Languages of the Council of Europe

-e) Approx. 2 DIN A4 page letter in English in which the applicant presents their personal discipline-related suitability in reference to the aforementioned criteria for personal discipline-related suitability and explains why he/she has chosen the Master's program Economics and Institutions.
+e) Letter in English, approximately 2 DIN A4 pages in length, in which the applicant describes his/her personal disciplinary suitability, referring to the criteria indicated above, and providing reasons for why he/she has chosen the Master's program in Economics and Institutions with a focus on institutional economics in Marburg.

 f) Tabular resume/CV (1 DIN A4 page)